Skip to content

 • Enhanced collaboration and approval process with MRM, FL, and other team members.

-• Usage tracking using Lineage Tracking capability.
+• Usage tracking using the Lineage Tracking capability.

 • Reusability across multiple cases reduces the need to go through the approval process again.